natescherer/ChangelogManagement/docs/New-Changelog.md

 New-Changelog -Path project\CHANGELOG.md -NoSemVer
 ```

-Does not generate output, but creates a new changelog at project\CHANGELOG.md, and excludes SemVer statement from the header.
+Does not generate output, but creates a new changelog at project\CHANGELOG.md while excluding SemVer statement from the header

 ## PARAMETERS

 ### -Path
-The path to the output changelog file, if it is different than .\CHANGELOG.md
+The path to output the changelog file; defaults to .\CHANGELOG.md

 ```yaml
 Type: String